Eschatologue/CM_wiki/docs/gameplay/spellcasting.md

 Each spell description in *chapter 11* begins with a block of information, including the spell's name, level, school of magic, casting time, range, components, and duration.
 The rest of a spell entry describes the spell's effect.

-> ##### Casting in Armor
->
+!!! warming "Casting in Armor"

->Because of the mental focus and precise gestures required for spellcasting, you must be proficient with the armor you are wearing to cast a spell.
+    Because of the mental focus and precise gestures required for spellcasting, you must be proficient with the armor you are wearing to cast a spell.
 You are otherwise too distracted and physically hampered by your armor for spellcasting.
->

 ### Casting Time